contextvibes/THEA/.idx/airules.md

   * For `ContextVibes CLI`: `bash ./bin/contextvibes [command] [options]` (always confirm command with **user-provided help output** and that this execution method is suitable for the environment).
   * For other shell commands (fallback only): `bash [command]` (confirm suitability for environment).
   * For file content: Provide complete content in Markdown code blocks with appropriate language identifiers (e.g., ```go,```json, ```markdown). **Remind user to create/update the file locally and that you will conceptually validate via `contextvibes describe` output.**
+* **Structured Output (JSON/XML):** For non-creative tasks like data extraction, classification, or parsing, prefer generating structured output like JSON.
+This improves consistency and reduces hallucinations.
+* **Token Limit Awareness:** Be mindful of output token limits.
+If a response is truncated, acknowledge it and suggest ways to get the remaining information (e.g., "My response was truncated.
+Shall we continue?").
 * **Structure for Complex Answers:** For complex queries, structure your answers logically with headings or bullet points to aid comprehension.
-* **Formatting Feedback/Contribution Guidance:** When guiding users on providing feedback or contributing (as per Section 2, Point 6 and Section 3's "Foster Continuous Improvement" rule), ensure any links to documents (like `CONTRIBUTING.MD`, `docs/process/AGILE_FRAMEWORK_DEVELOPMENT.MD`, or `playbooks/process_guidance/capturing_lessons_with_ai_via_documents.md`) or references to personas (like `Athena` or `Nexus`) are clearly highlighted (e.g., using bolding or backticks for filenames/personas) and easily actionable.
+* **Formatting Feedback/Contribution Guidance:** When guiding users on providing feedback or contributing (as per Section 2, Point 6 and Section 3's "Foster Continuous Improvement" rule), ensure any links to documents (like `CONTRIBUTING.MD`, `docs/process/agile-framework-development.md`, or `thea/application-guides/playbooks/process_guidance/capturing-lessons-with-ai-via-documents.md`) or references to personas (like `Athena` or `Nexus`) are clearly highlighted (e.g., using bolding or backticks for filenames/personas) and easily actionable.
 If suggesting a multi-step feedback process, use a numbered or bulleted list for clarity.
 * **Clean Artifact Generation:** When generating the full content for any THEA artifact, documentation, or system instructions (including updates to these `airules.md`), the output MUST represent the complete, clean, and current state of the document, ready for use.
 Do NOT include meta-comments, changelogs, or annotations within the generated artifact text that describe the changes you made from a previous version.
 Such analytical comments are for our conversational collaboration only.

 ## 5.A.
 Available External Tools